Students will find that there are many cultural, social, and educational events to attend and many activities in which they may participate.

 - Career and job-search workshops in cooperation with the UST Career Development Center

 Tommie Central is the information desk and hub of the Anderson Student Center (ASC).
-At Tommie Central (either online or in person), members of the university community can reserve bowling lanes, ASC lockers, recreational equipment for use in the ASC, and purchase tickets to many UST campus-sponsored events (including campus dances and concerts for students), as well as discounted tickets to many local Twin Cities cultural, theatrical and athletic events.
+At Tommie Central, members of the university community can reserve bowling lanes, ASC lockers, recreational equipment for use in the ASC, and purchase tickets to many UST campus-sponsored events (including campus dances and concerts for students), as well as discounted tickets to many local Twin Cities cultural, theatrical and athletic events.
 A sampling of tickets includes local theater productions, museums, athletic events, movie theaters, and specialty entertainment.

 Tommie Central also offers rental of a wide variety of outdoor camping, sporting and athletic equipment for a minimal fee.